Product design for reliability

 - The devices must pass 45 falls without any protective foil or separate protective cover without loss of functionality according to the test procedure set out in Annex III.

-- Foldable smartphones designed to be used with a protective foil on the foldable display shall pass 35 falls in the unextended state and 15 falls in the extended state.
+- Foldable devices designed to be used with a protective foil on the foldable display shall pass 35 falls in the unextended state and 15 falls in the extended state.

 Scratch resistance

-The screen of the device must pass the hardness level 4 on the Mohs hardness scale, except for foldable smartphones designed to be used with a protective foil.
+The screen of the device must pass the hardness level 4 on the Mohs hardness scale, except for foldable devices designed to be used with a protective foil.

 Smartphones and other mobile phones must be protected against the ingress of solid foreign objects of size bigger than 1 millimeter and splashing of water.